Singapore slings? Taking on Alibaba, Amazon launches Prime Now in the city state

 Amazon, though, has deep pockets, technological nous and an inventory of U.S. products, she added.

-But while Southeast Asia may be the last big battleground for e-commerce in Asia, it is not easy: there are regulatory differences, language barriers and logistical hurdles like the huge number of islands that make up the Philippines, or Jakarta's paralyzing traffic.
-Internet connections can be slow or non-existent, and in many places card payments are rare.
+But while Southeast Asia may be the last big battleground for e-commerce in Asia, it is not easy, with complex regulatory differences, language barriers and logistical barriers like the huge number of islands that make up the Philippines, or Jakarta's paralysing traffic.
+Internet connections can be slow or non-existent.

-In Singapore, Amazon said it plans to tie up with third-party providers to tackle last-mile logistics, but gave no details on partners.

-Lazada has also used third-party providers and developed its own logistics and warehouses.

 "Prime builds loyalty, and same-day delivery adds to convenience factor," Frost's Sunder said, adding Amazon could try the service in the main Southeast Asian cities.